The Beginner's Mind

 My Karate Sensei told us this story.

 "Long time ago when you studied Karate in the Japanese village, you tied your gi ( uniform ) with a rope and that rope was your white belt.
-Most of the time you practiced outside, in the field or in the yard, so the white belt first became brown and after even more practice, black.
+Most of the time you practiced outside, in the fields or in the back yards, so the white belt first became brown and after even practice, black.
 That's how you get your black belt."

-"Then," he would say, pausing to let this Zen teaching sink in deeply, "you continue to practice more years and your black belt begins to fall apart and the threads come out white."
+"Then," he would say, pausing to let this Zen teaching sink in, "you continue to practice more years and when your black belt falls apart and the threads come out white."

 Barefoot and Happy

 Looking down at his feet, a client once said that he felt '...really uncomfortable... doing new things."

 So I also looked down at his feet and asked, "How uncomfortable is that?"

 "These shoes?" he asked, " They're not even mine"